 JR Estes teaches and writes on issues related to environmental policy, sustainability, and the media, with a focus on public literacy of environmental policies.
 Her classroom goal is to foster students' abilities to form, connect, and communicate ideas in their areas of interest.
 She models this by sharing her own research process with her students.
 Professor Estes is currently working on a book chronicling the policy history of catastrophic oil spills in the U.S. and an article on the media coverage of climate change.
 Drawing on her experience as a first generation and multi-cultural student, Professor Estes provides her students with the tools they need to understand the language and expectations of university life at Portland State, from the first year through graduate study.
 Portland is her hometown and she enjoys traveling all over the state with her family.

-Michael Flower's research interests include original training and research/teaching in developmental and molecular biology; political, moral, social and economic understandings of natural science; science education reform.
+Michael Flower's current research interests are an interdisciplinary extension of his original training in developmental and molecular biology; his focus is the intersection of those areas of science with their political, moral, social and economic contexts.

 Josh Fost is an Assistant Professor of Philosophy and University Studies at Portland State University.
 His background includes a Ph.D. in neuroscience, and his primary research interest is in neurophilosophy, the relationship between philosophy and neuroscience.
 His recent teaching and scholarly work covers topics including beauty, free will, the philosophy of language, and artificial intelligence.
 He is also working on several innovative approaches to teaching about science and critical thinking, including a comic book and a deck of cards, and in 2010 he produced an award-winning short film called "Science is a vaccine."
 In general education, he teaches topics ranging from architecture and art history to robotics and genetic engineering.
 Prior to joining PSU, Josh worked as a corporate Chief Technology Officer for several international companies.
 For more, visit http://www.joshuafost.com